towolf/towolf.github.com/docs/PsychDemos/ArcDemo.markdown

 Small changes to make it OSX-ish by Mario Kleiner

 Presentation Sequence:
-  - the demo basically draws a pie chart \(circle with 3 differently colored arcs
+  \- the demo basically draws a pie chart (circle with 3 differently colored arcs
-  - the circle is then partially covered by another arc
+  \- the circle is then partially covered by another arc